Round-Lobed Hepatica – Anemone americana

 Description

-Leaves: The plant has basal leaves that are typically oval in shape.
+Leaves: The plant has several basal leaves that are elliptical and prominently veined.

 Habitat: It is commonly found in moist woodlands and shaded areas.

-Distribution: Showy orchis is native to North America.
+Distribution: Showy lady’s slipper is native to eastern and central North America.

 Occurrence